 - Tutoring is typically offered in one-on-one sessions.
 Highly qualified peer tutors are available to guide you through the challenges of many of SLU’s foundation-level courses.

 - University Writing Services is committed to the campus-wide improvement of student writing through one-on-one peer consultation, workshops, and writing retreats.
 Our goal is to improve the writing culture on SLU's campus and help you identify yourself as a strong writer within your discipline.

 You can schedule individual Student Success coaching appointments, tutoring sessions, and writing consultations through EAB Navigate.
 No appointments are necessary for Supplemental Instruction sessions.

 Center for Accessibility and Disability Resources (CADR) partners with students, faculty, academic departments and service providers to ensure that you have equal access and opportunity to all University programs, services and experiences.

 We coordinate aids and services to meet the needs of students with disabilities.
 We aim to create a safe and supportive campus community for all SLU students.
 All inquiries about the availability of university-related accommodations are kept confidential and should be addressed to the Center for Accessibility and Disability Resources.

 As educators focused on the holistic development of students, we take a values-driven approach to each student interaction and into the design of each service or program:

 - Commitment to lifelong learning: Students demonstrate effective academic skills and behaviors and commit to the process of learning both in and out of the classroom.

-- Personal responsibility: Students take personal responsibility for their academic and career aspirations, are thoughtful about their own behaviors and decisions, and are intentional about the goals they set and the means by which they plan to attain those goals.
+- Personal responsibility: Students take personal responsibility for their academic aspirations, are thoughtful about their own behaviors and decisions, and are intentional about the goals they set and the means by which they plan to attain those goals.

 - Meaningful relationships: We work to make students feel individually valued, including their personal identities and traits, and support them as they form meaningful interpersonal connections with others on campus.